AlexGitel/Pollo-Loco---exercise/README.md

 ## 🐔 Jump, Run & Throw – Game Project

-This project was created as part of a training course and serves as an exercise in object-oriented JavaScript.
+This project was created as part of a training course by Developer Akademie Munich, and serves as an exercise in object-oriented JavaScript.
-It is a 2D jump-and-run game where you help Pepe collect items, defeat enemies, and ultimately beat the final boss.
+It is a 2D jump-and-run game, where you help Pepe collect items, defeat enemies, and ultimately beat the final boss.

 ## 🎮  Game Description